Surface Tensiometers

 Du Noüy Ring Method

-Pendant Drop Methods
+Pendant Drop Method

 Bubble Pressure Method